-Jackpot prizes awarded under PowerBall® are satisfied through investments purchased by MUSL.
+Jackpot prizes awarded under PowerBall® and Mega Millions® are satisfied through investments purchased by the Multi-State Lottery Association (MUSL).
 MUSL purchases United States government obligations, which are held in irrevocable trusts established by MUSL for the benefit of participating state lotteries.
 Accordingly, the Lottery does not record an obligation for PowerBall® jackpot awards which are payable in installments from funds provided by MUSL.